Design Pattern Evangelist Blog

 The second is a bit more subtle.
 These are dependencies that delegate to the Business Logic code.
 Calls from these dependencies DRIVE the Business Logic.
 Frameworks are an example of this.
 How often do you declare main()?
 I’d be willing to bet that it’s probably not too often. main() often resides within the framework, and it eventually calls your code.
 These dependencies traditionally appear on the left-hand side of Hexagonal Architecture diagrams.

-Sometimes there’s a hybrid, such as with a Messaging Platform.
+Sometimes there’s a hybrid, such as with a Messaging Platform, which resides on both the left-hand and right-hand side of Hexagonal Architecture diagrams.
 The Business Logic might produce events, in which case it delegates to the Messaging Platform.
 The Business Logic might consume events, in which case it’s called by the Messaging Platform.
 And it’s possible that the Business Logic could be a consumer and a producer.

 How “Your Code” Interacts with These Dependencies